 “The reading materials for this course were AMAZING.
 I’m not just saying that because I didn’t have to pay for a textbook (although that was nice) but because I could be certain what I was reading was both relevant and the best source of information for the topic we were discussing.
 I was extremely grateful for this form of reading.” - EDUC 2120 student, Spring 2015

 "Open educational resources” (OER) are teaching, learning, and research resources that reside in the public domain or have been released under an open copyright license that permits everyone to freely retain, reuse, revise, remix, and redistribute them.
 OERs include full courses, course materials, modules, textbooks, streaming videos, tests, journal articles, and any other tools or materials used to support learning.

 The University of Georgia is actively engaging in the promotion and adoption of OERs by providing faculty members, especially those who teach large enrollment courses, such as those included on the University System of Georgia Top-100 Undergraduate Enrollment list, with resources and assistance to transition away from expensive textbooks to open education resources.
-Since the OER initiative began in 2013, OERs will have saved UGA students approximately $2.4 million in textbook costs by the end of 2016.
+Since the OER initiative began in 2013, OERs will have saved UGA students approximately $2.7 million in textbook costs by the summer of 2017.